ImproveDigital/prebid.github.io/dev-docs/bidders/improvedigital.md

 #### Extend Mode

 Improve Digital Extend mode provides publishers with access to additional demand from other SSPs.
-Please contact your Account Manager.
+Before enabling please contact our team for more information.
 The Extend mode can be enabled:
 * per ad unit via the `extend` [bid param](#improvedigital-params)
 * for all ad units via `setConfig()`: